-- Responsible for Sexual Assault (Non-consensual intercourse) University Suspension for one semester, University Suspension for two semesters, University Suspension for three semesters, University Suspension for four semesters, or University Expulsion. - Responsible for Sexual Assault (Non-consensual sexual contact), Dating Violence, Domestic Violence, Stalking, or Sexual Harassment Probation II for one semester, Probation II for two semesters, Probation II for three semesters, Probation II for four semesters, Probation II for the remainder of time enrolled at the University, Residence Hall Suspension for one semesters, Residence Hall Suspension for two semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for four semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for four semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for four semesters, Residence Hall Suspension for two semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for two semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for two semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for three semesters, Context Suspension for two semesters, University Suspension for three semesters, University Suspension for three semesters, University Suspension for four semesters, or University Expulsion.
+- Responsible for Sexual Assault (Non-consensual intercourse) University Suspension for one semester, University Suspension for two semesters, University Suspension for three semesters, University Suspension for four semesters, or University Expulsion. - Responsible for Sexual Assault (Non-consensual sexual contact), Dating Violence, Domestic Violence, Stalking, or Sexual Harassment - Probation II for one semester, Probation II for two semesters, Probation II for three semesters, Probation II for four semesters, Probation II for the remainder of time enrolled at the University, Residence Hall Suspension for one semesters, Residence Hall Suspension for two semesters, Residence Hall Suspension for three semesters, Residence Hall Suspension for four semesters, Residence Hall Expulsion, University Suspension for one semester, University

+Suspension for two semesters, University Suspension for three semesters, University Suspension for four semesters, or University Expulsion.